Personal meetings or internal company newsletters — which internal communication tool to choose?

-It goes without saying that the email’s structure and design do depend on the idea you deliver to the employees.
+It goes without saying that the email’s structure, writing style, conversational tone, and design do depend on the internal newsletter ideas you deliver to the employees and your company style.

-Yet, there might be some general recommendations that fit any event and any reason for reaching out.
+Yet, some general recommendations might fit any company and any reason for reaching out.

 Of course, your employees will read your email anyway for two reasons: to stay updated and know all office news, and because they know the sender.
 But if you want them to open the email ASAP, include the subject line that will let them know what the message is about.

 For example, if it says “Meet Dennis”, then employees will read this email when they have some time to spare.
-And if the subject line says, “Reports, Due date…” — most people will take a short break to read it.
+And if the subject line says, “Reports, Due date…” — this line will grab the reader's attention, and most people will take a short break to read it.

 There’s no need to write long-reads unless you don’t want your employees to work.
-Sounds ridiculous?
-Well, maybe.
-But this is true.
-The essay writer states, the shorter your company newsletter for employees is the more chances they will read it to the end.
+No one wants to read 20 minutes long company updates.
+The essay writer states the shorter your internal company newsletters for employees are, the more chances they will read it to the end.
 Some companies even believe that any email that takes more than 2 minutes to read will not be finished.
-Besides, your employees were engaged with their duties, and now you want them to spend ten minutes on reading some reports?
+Besides, your employees engaged with their duties, and now you want them to spend ten minutes reading some company reports or customer success stories?

-Of course, we all know how it works — you simply use merge tags when creating employee newsletters, and recipients will see their names when opening them.
-But this simple trick makes us sound polite.
+Of course, we all know how it works — you simply use merge tags when creating company newsletter, and recipients will see their names when opening them.
+But this simple trick makes us sound polite and make employees feel special.

 You can apply personalization with Stripo